|

 - management investment companies (as set forth in Rule 5615(a)(5));

-- issuers of non- voting preferred securities, debt securities and Derivative Securities (as set forth in Rule 5615(a)(6)); and
+- issuers of only non- voting preferred securities, debt securities and Derivative Securities (as set forth in Rule 5615(a)(6)); and

 Publication Date*: